open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

                     BuildTemplateAgentAddon()
 ```

 ### Register your add-on

 In most cases, the add-ons have requirements to access the hub cluster or other central service endpoint with TLS authentication.
-For example,an add-on agent needs to get a resource in its cluster namespace of the hub cluster, or the add-on agent
+For example, an add-on agent needs to get a resource in its cluster namespace of the hub cluster, or the add-on agent
 needs to access the exposed service on the hub cluster.

 The addon-framework supports a solution that the addon can access the `kube-apiserver` with a kube style API or